 4. Create Strong Passwords

 Use numbers and letters to create a password that is more than 8 characters long.
-Use upper case and lower case and even a special character (such as @,#,$) to make it harder for a hacker to figure out your password.
+Use a mix of upper case and lower case letters, at least one number, and even a special character (such as @,#,$) to make it harder for a hacker to figure out your password.

 5. Look for the Lock Icon